Coping with the sudden death of a pet parrot can be hard, especially if it was young.

 4/ Night Fright

-Any sudden loud noise or bright light can cause a parrot to become frightened and panic.
-This is known as night fright.
+Any sudden loud noise or bright light can cause a parrot to become frightened and panic, which is known as night fright.

-Dogs barking, babies crying, cats wailing, and sudden noises can all cause night fright.
+Dogs barking, babies crying, cats wailing, and sudden noises can cause night fright.
 Sometimes, the specific cause of an episode isn’t clear.
-Nightmares can affect any parrot species, although it’s most common in younger birds.
+Night fright can affect all parrot species, although it’s most common in younger birds.

 Parrots can’t die of fright alone.
 If your parrot died with eyes open, this doesn’t necessarily mean that it died of shock or fright.
 After death, the eyelid muscles relax, and this causes the eyes to fall open.

-All female parrots can develop this condition, even if they haven’t mated with a male.
+All females can develop dystocia, even if they haven’t mated.
 It’s normal for parrots to lay unfertilized eggs, and egg binding is most likely in older birds or during a young bird’s first mating season.